 Foods With High Protein Than An Egg

-Eggs are the best protein poster and you just need to watch Sylvester Stallone chugging raw eggs for evidence as Rocky Balboa.
+Eggs are the best protein and you just need to watch Sylvester Stallone chugging raw eggs for evidence as Rocky Balboa.
 And well-earned reputation: A single hard-boiled egg contains six grams of protein.

 Dry Spirulina–Protein: serving 8 grams per 2-tablespoon